b17fr13nds/b17fr13nds.github.io/content/posts/fundamentals.md

 ### processor modes (8080 - x86-64)
 processor modes are various ways how the processor creates an operating environment. the processor mode controls how the processor manages the system memory, the tasks that use it, registers, etc. I listed the most important ones, starting with older ones.
-*   real mode flat model (unreal mode)
+* real mode flat model (unreal mode) \
-    – 16-bit architecture
+&nbsp;– 16-bit architecture \
-    – CPU can only access 64K at a time (due to 16-bit limitation) – your program and its data must exist within a 64K block of memory – segment registers are set to the beginning of the memory block by the OS. they won’t change as long as the program is running
+&nbsp;– CPU can only access 64K at a time (due to 16-bit limitation) \
+&nbsp;– your program and its data must exist within a 64K block of memory \
+&nbsp;– segment registers are set to the beginning of the memory block by the OS. they won’t change as long as the program is running \
-    – the data of your program isn’t really divided into segments – it is using 16-bit addresses
+&nbsp;– the data of your program isn’t really divided into segments \
+&nbsp;– it is using 16-bit addresses

-*   real mode segmented model
+* real mode segmented model \
-    – 16-bit architecture
+&nbsp;– 16-bit architecture \
-    – CPU can access 1MB (because of using segment selectors, see below) – your program and its data can use the full 1MB of memory – the programmer has to set the segment registers – the data of your program is divided into segments – it is using 20-bit addresses. you can access data with `segment:offset`, having them stored in two different registers. you can also use `offset` only, but you can’t access data that are at a memory location higher than `0xffff`.
+&nbsp;– CPU can access 1MB (because of using segment selectors, see below) \
+&nbsp;– your program and its data can use the full 1MB of memory \
+&nbsp;– the programmer has to set the segment registers \
+&nbsp;– the data of your program is divided into segments \
+&nbsp;– it is using 20-bit addresses. you can access data with `segment:offset`, having them stored in two different registers. you can also use `offset` only, but you can’t access data that are at a memory location higher than `0xffff`.

-*   protected mode
+* protected mode \
-    – 32-bit architecture
+&nbsp;– 32-bit architecture \
-    – CPU can access over 4GB
+&nbsp;– CPU can access over 4GB \
-    – your program is given a 4GB block of memory
+&nbsp;– your program is given a 4GB block of memory \
-    – the segment registers are managed by the OS and cannot be changed. their new job is to locate the “flat” segment in virtual memory.
+&nbsp;– the segment registers are managed by the OS and cannot be changed. their new job is to locate the “flat” segment in virtual memory. \
-    – 32-bit addresses are used
+&nbsp;– 32-bit addresses are used
 * long mode - like protected mode, but everything is 64 bit wide and more memory can be accessed

 ##### _for compatibility reasons and/or for certain low level operations, modern CPUs can switch into other (older) processor modes_

 ### memory segmentation
 memory segmentation is an operating system memory management technique of division of a computer’s primary memory into segments or sections. talking of protected and long mode, you know that every program has its own virtual address space. inside that is its data and code. the data and code are split into segments (an area in virtual memory for computer use), which are sometimes divided again into sections that are for more specific use (later more). for example, there is the `text` segment, where your code is in. the `data` and `bss` segments are for data, to be more precise, the `data` is for initialized, and the `bss` is for uninitialized variables. the `heap` segment is also used for data. but it is dynamic memory, which means that you can request and release memory from the heap segment. last but not least there is the `stack segment` or only `stack`, which is also used to store data, especially local variables. it is like a real stack, where you can put something on top of it (called push-operation) and remove something from the top (called pop-operation). you cannot push or pop something from the bottom of the stack which doesn’t work in real life either.
 I will explain later when what is used. this is how it would look like:

 ![Segments](https://upload.wikimedia.org/wikipedia/commons/thumb/5/50/Program_memory_layout.pdf/page1-225px-Program_memory_layout.pdf.jpg)
 ### CPU registers
 ##### the most important ones (user accessible):